 Obviously don’t buy it, but also communicate in a constructive way to anyone you know who might consider buying it on why they shouldn’t.
 Social pressure is key in reducing demand for these products.

-WildAid also works to protect the oceans.
-What can the average person do to help?
+As WildAid Founder Peter Knights, you do loads for the oceans, too.
+But what can the average person do to help?

 - Contact environmental authorities if you spot illegal activities in marine reserves.

 - Stay away from products made from marine species, such as coral, turtle shells, and shark fins.

 - Always opt for environmental and sustainable alternatives and substitutes (like reusable water bottles, bags and straws).

 - Contact your elected officials asking them what steps they are taking to protect our oceans and marine wildlife.

 - Opt for ocean-friendly seafood that comes from sustainable sources.
 Seafood Watch provides a great app for finding local sustainable seafood.

 For more info on WildAid Founder Peter Knights, please click here.